arneish/parallel-PCA-openmp/README.md

 - You are supposed to submit only one file named `lab2_omp.c/cpp`.
 Please make sure all the functions you have used are in this file.
 - Do not submit other files
 - Your code should build and execute as per the instructions given above.
 Please make sure that your code doesn't need any Makefile.
-- Your program should not output anything in `stdout`
+- Your program should not output anything in `stdout`.

 We will not consider the submissions that don't comply with these guidelines.